Undergraduate Modules

 Preclusion: GE2224

-This course explores debates in geography about social issues.
+This module explores debates in geography about social issues.
 It emphasises the relationship between social identity and social space, and how different places reflect and shape diverse ways of life.
-The course examines the role of space in the interplay of different social groups (e.g. ethnic groups, men/women), and in relation to different aspects of daily life (e.g. housing, leisure).
+The module examines the role of space in the interplay of different social groups (e.g. ethnic groups, men/women), and in relation to different aspects of daily life (e.g. housing, leisure).
 Its emphasis, however, is on how to think about these issues in different scales/contexts (streets, public spaces, global cities).
 The course is intended for geography majors, and students throughout NUS with an interest in the relationship between society and space.

 C.A.: 70%; Duration of examination: 2 hrs